Nexfinity/CakeyBot-Wiki/en/feature/leveling.md

 {.is-info}

 ## Decay DM Notifications
 By default, Cakey Bot sends a member a DM when their XP decays, with a button on that DM they can press to stop future decay DMs for just themselves.
 The dashboard's **Decay DM Notifications** setting lets you turn these DMs off for the whole server instead - once disabled, no one gets a decay DM regardless of their individual opt-out status.
+Members can also switch decay DMs off for themselves in every server from their [User Customization](/en/feature/user-customization) page.

 ## Configuration Settings
 | Name          | Description                                                                                                                                         | Default Value |